claypotfrog/GNTSP/README.md

 This project consists of an [SQLite](https://www.sqlite.org/) database containing all the morphological and lexical data for the text of the SBLGNT, a mobile app written in [Livecode](https://livecode.com/), and a number of html files containing static information like grammer tables, instructions, etc.

-If you want to try out the program, you can install it (for Android) from the [Google Play Store](https://play.google.com/store/apps/details?id=com.claypotfrog.gspnt)
+If you want to try out the program, there are zip files of compiled versions for Desltop OSes in the "apps" folder.
+You can install it (for Android) from the [Google Play Store](https://play.google.com/store/apps/details?id=com.claypotfrog.gspnt)